stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 ### Cleanup

-Spring provides another bonus when we address cleanup of the various Vulkan components.
-By default, on application shutdown, the container will invoke an _inferred_ public method named `close` or `shutdown` on a bean when it is destroyed.
+Spring provides another couple of bonuses when we address cleanup of the various Vulkan components:

+On application shutdown the container invokes the `destroy` method of a `DisposableBean` (or alternatively an _inferred_ public method named `close` or `shutdown` on the bean).
+All JOVE components implement `TransientNativeObject` which already has a `destroy` method satisfying the disposable bean interface.

-We rename the destroy method in `TransientNativeObject` to `close` to take advantage of this functionality.
-The container also ensures that components are destroyed in the correct order (inferred from the dependencies) removing another responsibility from the developer.
+The container also ensures that components are destroyed in the correct reverse order (inferred from the dependencies) removing another responsibility from the developer.

-Notes:

-* An alternative could have been to specify an explicit `destroyMethod` in each bean declaration but the inferred approach is obviously easier (if a little bit of black-magic).

-* The `@DependsOn` annotation can also be used to implement more explicit dependencies between components.
+Nice.

 ---